 AOK Networks continually strengthen their capacity in four core areas:

-- Shared Agenda: Having a shared understanding of the AOK Networks’ system building mission and framework as well as the Network’s local, cross-sector goals and initiatives that support that mission
+- Shared Agenda and Goals: Having a shared understanding of the AOK Networks’ system building mission and framework as well as the Network’s local, cross-sector goals and initiatives that support that mission

 - Collaborative Leadership & Engagement: Taking individual and organizational responsibility for carrying out the Network’s shared agenda

-- Network Infrastructure: Establishing Network functions, structures, and processes that enhance the Network’s capacity to collaborate and build the system of services and supports
+- Network Governance: Establishing Network functions, structures, and processes that enhance the Network’s capacity to collaborate and build the system of services and supports